ej-shafran/pubcrawl/README.md

 Takes a `cb` parameter, which will be called with the key and the associated data on every `set`.

 Returns an `unfollow` function, which removes the function from the list of followers.

+### TypedMap

+A wrapper for JavaScript's `Map` object that allows strong typing.
+Used internally by `Network` and `Client`.

+The `TypedMap` class has one generic type argument, `TData`, which signifies the key-value pairs of the map.

+`TypedMap` has the same API as `Map`, only with stronger types.